PyCQA/modernize/docs/index.rst

 Purpose of the project
 ======================

-..
-TODO Explain WHY someone would want to have their code be Python 2/3 compatible Modernize is a Python program that reads Python 2 source code and applies a series of fixers to transform it into source code that is valid on both Python 3 and Python 2.7.
+Modernize is a Python program that reads Python 2 source code and applies a series of fixers to transform it into source code that is valid on both Python 3 and Python 2.7.

-This library is a very thin wrapper around `fissix
-<https://github.com/jreese/fissix>`_, a fork of lib2to3.
+This allows you to run your test suite on Python 2.7 and Python 3 so you can gradually port your code to being fully Python 3 compatible without slowing down development of your Python 2 project.

 The ``python -m modernize`` command works like ``python -m fissix``, see `fissix <https://github.com/jreese/fissix>`_.